 Gwinnett Online Campus (GOC) is Gwinnett County's online education platform.
 Students may take courses to get ahead or they may make-up a previously failed course.
 GOC's online courses offer flexibility to work at the time of day which is best for their schedule; However, the courses are not self-paced.
 Students are expected to adhere to teacher-directed deadlines, due dates, and exams.
 GOC courses have real teachers behind the courses that offer full support to students.
 The cost is $250 per 0.5 credit course.
 For more information, please visit the Gwinnett Online Campus website.

 Phoenix High School is a Gwinnett County school that offers "7th period" courses that take place after a student's school day.
 Phoenix operates on mini semesters, called "minimesters," in which students can complete courses in half the time of a traditional semester.
 Phoenix offers two minimesters in the fall and two minimesters in the spring.
 The cost is $150 per 0.5 credit.
 For more information, please visit the Phoenix High School website.

 GCPS offers face-to-face and online summer school options for students.
 All GCPS summer school options take place over a three-week period.
 For the face-to-face option, students will attend a 4-hour morning session and/or a 4-hour afternoon session, and each 0.5 credit course has a cost of $250.
 Students may also utilize the face-to-face option to make up courses through credit recovery with a cost of $100 per course.
 Students have the opportunity to take courses at one of three Gwinnett high schools.
 Schools options rotate each summer.
 For more information, please visit the GCPS summer school website.

-Students may take summer school courses online through Gwinnett Online Campus at the cost of $250 per 0.5 credit course.
+Students may also take summer school courses online through Gwinnett Online Campus at the cost of $250 per 0.5 credit course.

 Georgia Virtual offers a variety of courses throughout the fall, spring, and summer.
 All coursework is completed online.
 Georgia Virtual has 18-, 16-, 14-, and 12-week options in the fall and spring, and 5- and 6-week options in the summer.
 The cost of each 0.5 credit course is $250.
 Please visit Georgia Virtual's website for more information.